tlricherson/Chart-a-Course/README.md

 ## About the artist ##
-'m a a career educator, with K - 12 experience in science curriculum, instructional coaching, and both small- and large-scale assessment.
+I'm a a career educator, with K - 12 experience in science curriculum, instructional coaching, and both small- and large-scale assessment.
 I currently work for a school district supervising assessments, presenting data, and completing other duties as assigned.
 I present at various state and national conferences on subjects like grading practices, data visualization, and classroom technology integration.

 [Contact](mailto:tara.richerson@gmail.com) | [Blog](http://excelforeducators.blogspot.com/) | [Twitter](https://twitter.com/science_goddess) | [LinkedIn](https://www.linkedin.com/in/tara-richerson-9b593753/)